junguler/_image-manipulation/G'mic(stylize)/README.md

 <br>

 ## glitch it
-we've been trying to re-create the input images as best as we can and get a clear result, lets change all of that and destroy the input by various methods
+we've been trying to re-create the input images as best as we can and get a clear result, lets change all of that and destroy the input

 the easiest way you can go about this is using a frame out of an image sequence as the style image